yyued/flowhub/README.md

 ## Why

-hub.js is more simpler and lightweight (gzip 2kb).
+flowhub is more simpler and lightweight (gzip 2kb).
 It satisfies most of the situation event-driven situation, suitable for dealing with a variety of  event streams.

-For frameworks of component systems, such as React, Vue.js, etc., communication between non parent and child components is a bothering thing, but it can be made easy by using hub.js.
+For frameworks of component systems, such as React, Vue.js, etc., communication between non parent and child components is a bothering thing, but it can be made easy by using flowhub.

 [简体中文](./README.zh-CN.md)